vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/key-concepts.md

 All these plugins are pre-packaged with YugabyteDB and do not require any external installation.

+The plugin `yboutput` is Yugabyte specific.
+It is similar to `pgoutput` in most aspects.
+The only difference being that replica identity `CHANGE` is not supported in `pgoutput`.
+All other plugins support replica identity `CHANGE`.

 For more information, refer to [Logical Decoding Output Plugins](https://www.postgresql.org/docs/11/logicaldecoding-output-plugin.html) in the PostgreSQL documentation.

 ### LSN